the-events-calendar/tribe-common/readme.txt

 * Feature - Add the `is_editing_posts_list` method to the `Tribe__Context` class.
 [APM-5]
 * Fix - Fix a false positive on checking if a cache value is set after cache expiration passed.
 * Fix - Update the Google Maps API setting url on the Troubleshooting page.
-[TBD]
+[TEC-4728]

 = [5.0.10] 2023-02-09 =